The Little Mermaid statue is a must-see sight in Copenhagen. Det Lille Havfrue in København is often seen as the symbol of Denmark.

 The Little Mermaid statue was donated by Carl Jacobsen from the Carlsberg beer brewing family.
 (Much of the rest of his vast art collection is included in the Ny Carlsberg Glyptoteket.)

 Although the statue was already unveiled in 1913, it was made by Edvard Eriksen (1876-1959) at a relatively young age.
-As art only pass into public domain in Denmark 70 years after the death of the artist, any use of the statue in commercial endeavors is subject to copyright – something that the family actively pursues.
+As art only passes into public domain in Denmark 70 years after the death of the artist, any use of the statue in commercial endeavors is subject to copyright – something that the family actively pursues.
 The statue will be in public domain from 2030.
 Wikipedia in Danish thus uses a cutout photo while the English version dares using a full version of the mermaid statue.

 The head of The Little Mermaid is modeled on Ellen Price – a ballerina much admired by Jacobsen.
 However, she refused to model nude so Eriksen’s wife modeled for the body.